LDAWG-a11y/a11yWebApp/src/guides/responsive-tabbed-interfaces.md

 #### Handling focus when the viewport changes

-In our current implementation let us just imagine a user was using a keyboard, they tabbed to the tabs, but then realised the text size needed to be bigger for them to read comfortably, so they zoom the page and the "mobile view" kicks in, what would happen?
-As I completely replace the contents of the wrapper, focus is lost to the body element, which would be annoying to our users.
+In our current implementation it will be mostly fine for users, however, there is a situation where we can do better.
+Should a keyboard user be focused on a tab, accordion button or anything within the panels and they change their zoom level to make reading the contents more comfortable, as it stands focus could be lost to the body element, as the element they were focused on could become hidden